codevence/fair-wizard-guide/docs/applications/analytics/index.rst

 Analytics
 *********

 Analytics is an application that gathers data from other applications and is used to view that data in comfortable and customizable way.
-Data is gathered from :ref:`projects<projects>`, :ref:`users<users>` and :ref:`user groups<user_groups>`.
+Data is gathered from :ref:`projects<projects>`, :ref:`users<user-list>` and :ref:`user groups<user-groups>`.

 To get latest data, click on :guilabel:`Synchronize Data` button.
 This will synchronize the data from the other apps and store it in the analytics database.
 Once the data has been updated, the page will automatically refresh.